-Now celebrating its tenth anniversary in a limited engagement at New World Stages, Rock of Ages has far surpassed its Pop fifteen minutes of fame.
+Now celebrating its tenth anniversary in an open-ended engagement at New World Stages, Rock of Ages has far surpassed its Pop fifteen minutes of fame.
 With a high-energy high-decibel score covering some of the biggest hits of the ‘80s, and a story that delivers both the laughs and the love, the new Off-Broadway production of the retro jukebox musical features actor/singer P.J.
 Griffith as the iconic bad-boy rock star Stacee Jaxx, whose inflated ego and self-indulgent lifestyle wreak havoc on the budding romance of a small-town girl and a city boy on LA’s Sunset Strip.

 In addition to his stage work, including Broadway’s American Idiot, Off-Broadway’s Giant and Sleep No More, the New York Musical Festival’s Georama, and the national touring productions of Mamma Mia! and We Will Rock You, Griffith is famed for his screen appearances in such popular films as The Dark Knight Rises (2012), in TV shows Jessica Jones, Blue Bloods, Gotham, The Good Wife, and Without A Trace, and for fronting the heavy-metal bands Blue Movie and Blood on the Stereo.